-Recommendations regarding challenges on stigma and discrimination
+Recommendations regarding challenges of stigma and discrimination

-- Communities' ability should be strengthened to protect children and enhance their knowledge on the special needs of children recovering from sexual exploitation to avoid prolonged psychosocial consequences, re-victimisation and re-traumatisation. - Youth friendly services should be introduced at health centers.
-Doctors and caretakers who provide services to child sexual exploitation victims should be sensitized to avoid discriminating against the child and respect the confidentiality of their patients. - Parents and community leaders should be aware and sensitized on what is child sexual exploitation (effects on the children, etc.) and child rights. - A follow up should be done towards young people who have been reintegrated to check if they are accepted, and not treated badly in their current places, and not re-victimized.
+- The capacity of communities should be strengthened in order to protect children and enhance awareness on the special needs of children recovering from sexual exploitation and to avoid prolonged psychosocial consequences, re-victimisation and re-traumatisation. - Youth-friendly services should be introduced at health centers.
+Doctors and caretakers who provide services to child sexual exploitation victims should be sensitized to avoid discriminating against the child and to respect the confidentiality of their patients. - Parents and community leaders should be aware and sensitized on what is child sexual exploitation (effects on the children, etc.) and child rights. - Follow-ups should be done for young people who have been reintegrated to check if they are accepted, and not treated badly in their current places, and not re-victimized.

-Recommendation regarding services provided to child sexual exploitation victims
+Recommendations regarding services provided to child sexual exploitation victims

-A child victim of sexual exploitation should get some services helping them to have a successful reintegration.
-Governments are responsible for child protection, and NGOs or public services are operating those services.
+A child victim of sexual exploitation should receive services that help them to have a successful reintegration.
+Governments are responsible for child protection, and some NGOs and public institutions are operating those services.

-- We should ensure that children who have been subjected to any manifestation of sexual exploitation receive adequate services in order to fully recover and reintegrate into their communities. - We should develop the capacities and resilience of children during and after humanitarian situations through, inter alia, developing peer support systems and education programs.
+- Participants advice that we should ensure that children who have been subjected to any manifestation of sexual exploitation receive adequate services in order to fully recover and reintegrate into their communities. - They advice to develop the capacities and resilience of children during and after humanitarian situations through, inter alia, developing peer support systems and education programs.